Fall Reopening FAQs

 Commuter students who are enrolled in a dining plan can pick up their kits by visiting the Peregrine Dining Hall cashier station.

-Students will be required to bring their reusable container kits to pick up grab & go meals at Peregrine Dining Hall or the Terrace.
+Students will be required to bring their reusable container kits to pick up grab & go meals at Peregrine Dining Hall.

 After eating, students will be expected to empty their containers into designated receptacles stationed in residence halls and other spaces on campus.

-Diners will be able to trade their empty kit for a clean one each time they return to one of the grab & go stations at Peregrine Dining Hall or the Terrace.
+Diners will be able to trade their empty kit for a clean one each time they return to one of the grab & go stations at Peregrine Dining Hall.
 Dining Services staff will thoroughly clean and sanitize each container kit after use.

 The fall 2020 dining plan includes one replacement kit per student per semester.
 Additional replacement containers can be purchased for $5 at the Peregrine Dining Hall cashier station.